EvanWinget/boon-evan/about.markdown

 Willoughby Britton, my former lab advisor, has been documenting the impacts of teaching mindfulness to middle school and university students.
 She has published a number of papers that have helped advance our understanding of the effects of meditation on young adults.

 Countless others are using their unique skill sets in order to develop a personal practice and share with others in accordance with their abilities.
 How I can best support others is still unclear.
-Sometimes I consider moving to a small farm and building a few cabins around the property, allowing anyone to stay for free and conduct a meditation retreat.
+Sometimes I consider moving to a small farm and building a few cabins around the property, allowing anyone to stay for free and spend time focused on deepening their meditation practice.